 Some cars will have brake-pad sensors on the dashboard that will alert you when it’s time to change.
 If your car doesn’t have a sensor then consider that squeaking sound as a warning light.

-A squeaking noise as the car turns could be caused by a problem in the power steering system suggesting it may be failing.
+A squeaking noise as the car turns could be an indication that there is a problem with the power steering..
 It is dangerous if your power steering fails while on the road.

 Any of the components in the power steering: steering gear, pump or hose, may be affecting how it is performing.
-Have your power steering service checked out by a qualified mechanic to determine the problem.
+To determine the problem, get your power steering service checked out by a qualified mechanic as soon as possible.

 You may hear a squeaking sound if the power steering fluid is low or contaminated.
 The power steering fluid is vital to lubricating the power steering system and a leak or contamination will bring on the noise.